Happily Ever After

 Enchantment

-When Happily Ever After enters the battlefield, each player gains 5 life and draws a card.
+When this enters, each player gains 5 life and draws a card.

 At the beginning of your upkeep, if there are five colours among permanents you control, and if there are six or more card types among permanents you control and/or in your graveyard, and your life total is greater than or equal to your starting life total, then you win the game.